tlenz88/ChIPPy/README.md

     --antibody1 [-a1]: Name or value indicating the targeted antibody in your experiment.
 This value is used to differentiate the targeted samples from the control samples, therefore the argument should be a string in the filenames. e.g. ```-a1 H3K9me3``` would indicate that all samples with 'H3K9me3' as part of their filename are the targeted samples.
 However, the input does not have to be valid antibody, but can be any string that is used within your sample names to indicate your targeted samples.

     --antibody2 [-a2]: Name or value indicating the control or input samples in your experiment.
-Like '--antibody1', this value is used to differentiate the control samples from the targeted samples, therefore the argument should be a string in the filenames. e.g. ```-a2 IGG``` would indicate that all samples with 'IGG' as part of their filename are control samples.
-This can also be any string that is used within your sample names, but will be used to indicate your control samples.
+Like '--antibody1', this value is used to differentiate the control samples from the targeted samples.
+This can also be any string that is used within your sample names, but will be used to indicate your control samples. e.g. ```-a2 IGG``` would indicate that all samples with 'IGG' as part of their filename are control samples.

     --threads [-t]: Integer indicating number of processor threads to use for tools that allow multithreading.
 If no value is given, the number of available threads will be determined automatically and will use half of available threads on your system.